 Tiffany (Lethabo) King’s research focuses on Black gender formation and sexuality at the intersection of slavery and indigenous genocide in the U.S. and Canada.
-Her book project The Black Shoals: Abolition, Decolonization and Conquest is under contract with Duke University Press.
+Her book project The Black Shoals: Abolition, Decolonization and Conquest is in production with Duke University Press (August 2019).
 The Black Shoals argues that scholarly traditions within Black Studies that examine Indigenous genocide alongside slavery in the Americas have forged ethical and generative engagements with Native studies—and Native thought—that continue to reinvent the political imaginaries of abolition and decolonization.
 The book theorizes Black studies—and Black thought—as an off shore formation, or shoal, that interrupts humanist traditions and impulses within the fields of settler colonial, post colonial, Native and gender and sexuality studies.
-King is also co editing an anthology titled Otherwise Worlds: Against Settler Colonialism and Anti-Black Racism with Janell Navaro.
+King is also co editing an anthology titled Otherwise Worlds: Against Settler Colonialism and Anti-Black Racism that is under contract with Duke University Press.
 This collection of essays features leading scholars in the fields of Black and Indigenous Studies in order to stage a conversation between Black and Indigenous thought and politics on “otherwise” terms that are less meditated by conquest and settler colonial logics.

 Black Feminist Thought